 So when I first started dating let’s call him Mr. X, this was at a time in my life where every Saturday night you could find me kicking up my boots at a well known Country bar called Nashville North.
 For those of you who have never been this bar is a hoot, cause even if you don’t like country music, who doesn’t like dancing in a uniform line while rocking a cowboy hat???
 It’s pretty much the cats ass.
 The problem with this scenario was that “Mr. X” wasn’t exactly a country kinda kid.
 Picture a bar full of denim and plaid wearing dudes and then in walks a 6’5” Bboy in a two piece teal velour track suit.
 Teal!
 Velour!
 Tracksuit!

 First off, who wears a velour tracksuit to a bar?!
-And second, who wears a TEAL velour tracksuit to a bar?!
-No matter where he has took me about .5 seconds to spot him in the crowd, and then all long night while I was trying to two step, he kept trying to rub up against me with his velour.
+And second, who wears a TEAL velour tracksuit?!
+No matter where he was took me about .5 seconds to spot him in the crowd, and then all long night while I was trying to two step, he kept trying to rub up against me with his velour.
 Needless to say he was never invited back for any more boot scootin’ boogies.
 Sad cause he was so pretty.

-Speaking of pretty, pretty tasty that is (see what I did there) this bowl of sautéed veg turkey and hummus is one of my new favourites.
+Speaking of pretty, this bowl of sautéed veg turkey and hummus is one of my new favourites.
 It’s simple and soooooooo delicious, just like Mr X, minus the tracksuit of course (insert winky face).

 6 brussel sprouts trimmed and finely chopped